A New Standard of Sustainability

 But this is beginning to change thanks to initiatives such as the ABC’s War on Waste highlighting the issues within the industry, such as the 6,000kg of fashion and textile waste that is dumped in landfill in Australia every 10 minutes.

-Another initiative aimed at changing consumer behaviour and creating a new standard of sustainability, is the Melbourne-based outdoors apparel brand, Mister Timbuktu.
+Another initiative aimed at changing consumer behaviour and creating a new standard of sustainability, is the Melbourne-based outdoors apparel brand, Team Timbuktu.
 It saves plastics from oceans and landfill recycling them into more sustainably made outdoors apparel and activewear.